 You’ll probably need to do more stuff, such as:

-- get more exercise and daily-life movement, and perhaps make that exercise more intense
+- getting more exercise and daily-life movement, and making that exercise more intense

 - eating more vegetables and lean protein

 - learning your physical hunger and fullness cues.